DanielVanNoord/Alpaca-CoverCalibrator/Alpaca.CoverCalibrator/README.md

 Notes and open questions

+* Currently this does not work with discovery when debugging with IIS as it does not match the discovery port.
+Select a build target of Alpaca.CoverCalibrator for testing.
+This should be fixed in a future update.
+For now IIS express has been removed from launchSettings.json.

 ## Folders
 * Authorization - Authorization filters for controllers and a user server for authenticating users.
 * Controllers - Asp.Net MVC controllers exposing the Alpaca interfaces.